 Taking the name and inspiration from the French Chalet, the café sure packs a punch.
 It offers delicious fresh salads with an international twist, a fresh take on Sunday brunches and regular pop up nights that sell out months in advance.

-‘’We wanted to run a place that we would want to come back to’’ Mel and Simon, the duo behind Alpine, tells us when we come to visit.
-Texas, BBQ vibe and Brazilian are some of the many flavours of the months that you can explore in Alpine in the evening.
-At day time, it’s specials where the magic happens, so why not bring along your own produce from an allotment or a garden, so Mel & her team can cook it for you?
+‘’We wanted to run a place that we would want to come back to’’ Mel and Simon, the duo behind Alpine, tells us.
+Texas, BBQ and Brazilian are some of the many flavours of the months that you can explore at Alpine in the evening.

 Local artist Jamie Duggan was invited a few months ago to transform the interior with the large-scale wall mural.
-Alpine’s colourful results and the gastronomic delights are surely worth seeking out.
+The colourful results and the gastronomic delights are surely worth seeking out.

 Shakti Man – Where Fairtrade comes to the Isle of Man

-Shakti Man is the original and Island's only Fair Trade store that first opened in 2004.
-Most recently expanding into a beautiful space over three floors of a restored and reinvented Victorian building, it is located in the centre of Ramsey, alternative capital of the north of the Island.
+Shakti Man is the first and only Fair Trade store in the island, first opening in 2004.
+Most recently expanding into a beautiful space over three floors in a restored and reinvented Victorian building, it is located in the centre of Ramsey.

-Behind each product you will find here, there are many stories – of vibrant creativity, incredible skills, families, and communities transformed.
+Behind each product at Shakti Man are many stories.
+Stories of vibrant creativity, incredible skills, families, and communities transformed.
 Whether it's hand-dyed scarves from Vietnam or reclaimed furniture from India, you will be sure to appreciate both the artisan quality and the contribution your purchase is making on the world.

 What really makes this store so special is not just the appeal to conscious consumers, but a creation of a place and space on the Island, where you can experience more of the world through every single product on offer and, most recently, educational talks and events.

 Hebe Atzori is a freelance illustrator originally from London who now lives and works on the Isle of Man.
-Having been brought up on the Island since the age of 14 and leaving for Falmouth University to study illustration four years ago, Hebe has been back for over 6 months interning with Pokerstars and working with local businesses on projects such as mural wall art and enticing window displays.
+Having been brought up on the Island since the age of 14 and leaving for Falmouth University to study illustration, Hebe is back interning with Pokerstars and working with local businesses on projects such as mural wall art and enticing window displays.

-Visually captivating, Hebe's work is both commercial and appeals to anybody who finds themselves in spaces that she transformed.
-With a strong graphic design influence, she is currently working on her 3rd mural on the island.
-With a few more to come soon towards the end of the year.
+Visually captivating, Hebe's work appeals to anybody who finds themselves in spaces that she's transformed.
+With a strong graphic design influence, she is currently working on her 3rd mural on the island, with a few more to come soon.

-Hebe in her own words: 'My artwork is mostly inspired by adventure and created through a combination of sketches, printed textures, and digital painting.
-Art is something I have always loved and enjoyed doing from a very young age and I'm so happy that creating art is actually now a part of my profession and so many amazing projects I have been involved with have happened here on the Isle of Man''.
+"My artwork is mostly inspired by adventure and created through a combination of sketches, printed textures, and digital painting.
+Art is something I have always loved and enjoyed doing from a very young age and I'm so happy that creating art is actually now a part of my profession and so many amazing projects I have been involved with have happened here on the Isle of Man."